togwand/nixos/README.md

 * CPU: i5-9400f

 #### TODO
+1. Fix the lang when using xdg-open for text instead of "e" on lf
-1. Fix the zsh options including history and others (do temporary setopt commands for testing behaviours before rebuilds)
+2. Fix the zsh options including history and others (do temporary setopt commands for testing behaviours before rebuilds)
-2. Add highlights, hooks, plugins, better completion and prompt to zsh (finish the configuration)
+3. Add highlights, hooks, plugins, better completion and prompt to zsh (finish the configuration)
-3. Add vim keys for the zsh menu (check Mental Outlaw's trying zsh video again)
+4. Add vim keys for the zsh menu (check Mental Outlaw's trying zsh video again)
-4. Work on the nixvim config (line wrapping, autotabbing/formatting, and keybinds, macros, etc)
+5. Work on the nixvim config (line wrapping, autotabbing/formatting, and keybinds, macros, etc)
-5. Configure bash to be as close to (the finished) zsh as possible
+6. Configure bash to be as close to (the finished) zsh as possible
-6. Add mpv to apps as a home-manager program and work on the default programs for mime types
+7. Add mpv to apps as a home-manager program and work on the default programs for mime types
-7. Make waybar prettier with a better style (need to learn more about css too)
+8. Make waybar prettier with a better style (need to learn more about css too)
 9. Fix theming of every part of the system, especially cursors and icons

 ## Live